Saskatchewan Grain Car Corporation: Rolling stock

 Railcars of the Corporation on a CN train.
 Older brown and newer green paint scheme.

 Upon the corporation's establishment, rolling stock was quickly obtained from the Canadian Pacific Railway and Canadian National Railway; these second hand cars were only used briefly before being replaced by new-build counterparts.

 Between February and October 1981, 1,000 steel rail cars, lined with epoxy, were manufactured by Hawker Siddeley Canada for the corporation.
 Each of these cars had a capacity of 128.8 cubic metres (4548.5 cubic feet).
 By 2010, approximately 906 cars remained operation, 417 of which were allocated to Canadian National while 489 were being operated by Canadian Pacific.
 Approximately 800 cars were in their original brown and orange paint scheme.
 During 2007, 110 cars were repaired by GE Rail Car Repair Services Company in Regina; a new paint scheme adopted around this time was applied to some of these units, being green with the type Saskatchewan!.
 Models of the rail cars are sold by North American Railcar Corporation.

 During early 2017, as part of the corporation's winding down, the nearly 1,000 hopper cars in its inventory were put up for sale; priority was given to the 13 shortline operators based in Saskatchewan.
-Multiple operators submitted offers to buy numerous cars, of which three were accepted; these were Big Sky Railway, who bid for 663 cars, Great Western Railway, for 150 cars, and Great Sandhills Railway for 85 cars.
+Multiple operators submitted offers to buy numerous cars, of which three were accepted; these were Big Sky Rail, who bid for 663 cars, Great Western Railway, for 150 cars, and Great Sandhills Railway for 85 cars.